ben-toker/optsound/README.md

 The *model.txt* file format is built as follows:

-- **Line 0:** number of variables, number of constraints (not including the nonnegativity constraints).
+- **Line 0:** number of constraints listed in the file, list of all decision variable names, separated by commas.
 - **Line 1:** type of problem, represented as either 'max' or 'min'.
 - **Line 2:** objective function coefficients, separated by commas.
 - **Constraint lines:** variable coefficients, operator symbol and the constraint's rhs value, separated by commas.